 It is the cokernel of the kernel, and the kernel of the cokernel.
 The reader may want to verify this as an exercise.
 It is unique up to unique isomorphism.
 The cokernel of a monomorphism is called the quotient.
-The quotient of a monomorphism $A \to B$ is often denoted B/A (with the map from B implicit).
+The quotient of a monomorphism $A \rightarrow B$ is often denoted B/A (with the map from B implicit).

 We will leave the foundations of abelian categories untouched.
-The key thing to remember is that if you understand kernels, cokernels, images and so on in the category of modules over a ring $Mod_A$ , you can manipulate objects in any abelian category.
+The key thing to remember is that if you understand kernels, cokernels, images and so on in the category of modules over a ring Mod_A , you can manipulate objects in any abelian category.
 This is made precise by Freyd-Mitchell Embedding Theorem.
-(The Freyd-Mitchell Embedding Theorem: If $\mathcal{A}$ is an abelian category such that $Hom(\mathfrak{a},\mathfrak{a}')$ is a set for all $\mathfrak{a},\mathfrak{a}'\in\mathcal{A}$ , then there is a ring A and an exact, fully faithful functor from A into $Mod_A$ , which embeds A as a full subcategory.
-A proof is sketched in [ $\mathbf{W}$ , §1.6], and references to a complete proof are given there.
+(The Freyd-Mitchell Embedding Theorem: If A is an abelian category such that Hom(a, a') is a set for all $a, a' \in A$, then there is a ring A and an exact, fully faithful functor from A into Mod_A , which embeds A as a full subcategory.
+A proof is sketched in [W, §1.6], and references to a complete proof are given there.
 The moral is that to prove something about a diagram in some abelian category, we may pretend that it is a diagram of modules over some ring, and we may then "diagram-chase" elements.
-Moreover, any fact about kernels, cokernels, and so on that holds in $Mod_A$ holds in any abelian category.)
+Moreover, any fact about kernels, cokernels, and so on that holds in Mod_A holds in any abelian category.)
 However, the abelian categories we will come across will obviously be related to modules, and our intuition will clearly carry over, so we needn't invoke a theorem whose proof we haven't read.
-For example, we will show that sheaves of abelian groups on a topological space X form an abelian category (§3.5), and the interpretation in terms of "compatible germs" will connect notions of kernels, cokernels etc. of sheaves of abelian groups to the corresponding notions of abelian groups.
+For example, we'll show that sheaves of abelian groups on a topological space X form an abelian category (§3.5), and the interpretation in terms of "compatible germs" will connect notions of kernels, cokernels etc. of sheaves of abelian groups to the corresponding notions of abelian groups.